Deepthi1912/Java-MyClassroom-JWT/README.md

-# Java-Student-Teacher-Portal-JWT
+# Java-MyClassroom-JWT
-"Java" application for a student-teacher portal that enables a teacher to manage students, manage study material and communicate with the students.
+"Java" application for a student-teacher communication that enables a teacher to manage students, manage study material and communicate with the students.